polluks/amath/catalog/README.md

 **Amath needs translators.**

 If you want to help translating amath to your own language, you can fill in the catalog translation files (.ct) for your country.

-The catalog files are distributed under [Creative Common License](http://creativecommons.org/licenses/by-sa/3.0/legalcode) and therefor you are [free to reuse](http://en.wikipedia.org/wiki/Wikipedia:Copyrights#Re-use_of_text) texts from wikipedia.org.
+If the catalog files are distributed under [Creative Common License](http://creativecommons.org/licenses/by-sa/3.0/legalcode) you are [free to reuse](http://en.wikipedia.org/wiki/Wikipedia:Copyrights#Re-use_of_text) texts from wikipedia.org.

 Additional language and catalog files are also accepted.
 To create your own catalog translation file, look at examples in the English version.
 Also take a look at [Flexcat](http://sourceforge.net/projects/flexcat/).